Neels669/alx-low_level_programming/0x09-static_libraries/README.md

 **gcc -c *.c**

  To create the static library for all the functions, the below code is then execute in linux shell:
+  **ar -rc libmy.a *.o**

+2) create_static_lib.sh
+Script hat creates a static library called liball.a from all the .c files that are in the current directory.

+3) liball.a
+Library created from executing the script above.